mattermost/mattermost-mobile/README.md

 **Supported iOS versions:** 9.3+
 **Supported Android versions:** 5.0+

 Mattermost is an open source Slack-alternative used by thousands of companies around the world in 11 languages.
-Learn more at https://mattermost.com.
+Learn more at [https://about.mattermost.com](https://about.mattermost.com).

-You can download our apps from the [App Store](https://about.mattermost.com/mattermost-ios-app/) or [Google Play Store](https://about.mattermost.com/mattermost-android-app/), or package them yourself.
+You can download our apps from the [App Store](https://about.mattermost.com/mattermost-ios-app/) or [Google Play Store](https://about.mattermost.com/mattermost-android-app/), or build them yourself.

 We plan on releasing monthly updates with new features - check the [changelog](https://github.com/mattermost/mattermost-mobile/blob/master/CHANGELOG.md) for what features are currently supported!